Bassit-code/Aegix/README.md

 ## 📄 Licence

-This project was developed for academic and portfolio use.
+This project is licensed under the [Creative Commons BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) licence.

+You may view and share the code for personal or educational use, but **you may not reuse, modify, or redistribute it** without explicit permission.

-© 2025 Bassit Irfan.
-This project is not licensed for reuse or modification without explicit permission.
+© 2025 Bassit Irfan

 ---